Harmony Database - Home Home | << back

 • Q - Where can I buy parts for my Harmony restoration ?

-• A - No known professional is specialized in Harmony parts.
+• A - No known professional is specialized in Harmony parts only.
 Ebay auction site is the main provider for rare parts, but you need to monitor the offers each day...
 Some ebay sellers are known for Harmony parts.
 You can check "tom69442" for repro pickguards, and "Harmony12X5" for some parts.
 For generic guitar parts and tools, well-known web sites include Stewmac and Allparts.

 A more efficient way would be to register and ask to the Harmony discussion board.
 Please do not contact me about parts, I'm not a seller.